SleepyJimmy/javascript-calculator/README.md

 # javascript-calculator
-Using Javascript to develop a calculator.
-This was a simple project to practice my fundamentals of Javascript.
+Of course, the infamous <strong>CALCULATOR</strong> project has been undertaken and developed.
+This was of course just to practice my front-end fundamentals.

+Check it out <a href="https://sleepyjimmy.github.io/javascript-calculator/">HERE</a>.